DreamEp/MySurvivorClone/README.md

   - Thanks to tween we can change a property of a given node given a duration to accomplish this, giving the tween.tween_property(node, property, end_result, duration)
   - We can run multiple tween for the same node, by default they wwill run one after the other but we can run them simultany by setting create_tween().set_parallel(true).
 We use then .chain() if we want an exception to run not in parallel
   - The _trans define how the tween will comport itself during the duration [(here)](https://preview.redd.it/zdzhci8octp41.png?auto=webp&s=e26a297d816b53482ca2d0199ba71761fe54c3c7) for a good comportement visualization.
 By default SINE < CUBIC < QUINT
 - Blue node = 2D, Green one = Graphical User Interface, Red one = 3D
+- The pause mechanics is defined in each of the node in Process Mode, we can change here how the pause will process the node.
+We can set to inherit all the child so they act like the parent.

 ## 7. Review/Missunderstanding :